fdavies93/zenkat-py/README.md

 ### Sorting

-You can sort by any non-compound field using the following syntax:
+You can sort by any non-compound field using the following syntax.

 ```
 <FIELD> {asc / desc}